gmotta23/jwt-example/README.md

 To run it you will need [Docker](https://www.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/) installed in your machine.

-Before running it make sure your .env file is set up
+Before running it make sure your .env file is set up by running

 `
 cp .env.example .env